-- Supervise the internal risk management and control unit so that it focuses on ensuring the proper functioning of the risk management and control systems and their proper functioning for risk mitigation. - Supervise and analyse the effectiveness of the internal control and risk management model, ensuring that it identifies or determines: - the different types of risks to which the Group is exposed, including financial or economic risks, contingent liabilities and other off-balance sheet risks. - a tiered risk management and control model. - the level of risk that the group considers acceptable. - the measures planned to mitigate the impact of the risks identified, should they materialise.

-- the information and internal control systems to be used to control and manage these risks, including contingent liabilities or off-balance sheet risks, and submit them to the Board for approval. - Ensure that the internal audit unit's activity is primarily focused on relevant risks, including reputational risks.
+- supervising the internal risk management and control unit, whose functions include ensuring the proper functioning of the risk management and control systems and ensuring that they mitigate risks. - supervising and analysing the effectiveness of the internal control and risk management model, ensuring that it identifies the different types of risks faced by the Group, the measures for their mitigation, the levels for their management and the supporting processes and systems. - ensuring that the internal audit unit's activity is primarily focused on relevant risks, including reputational risks.

-In this connection, the FCC Group Risk Management Model is based on the establishment of three levels of risk management and internal control, the first two residing with the business units and the third with the corporate areas.
+In this regard, the FCC Group's Risk Management Model is based on the establishment of different levels of risk management and internal control, located both in the business units and in the corporate areas.